shigeyukioba/matchernet/readme.md

 ## MatcherNet and mupti-thread computing
 MatcherNet efficiently works with multi-thread computing.
 Modular division of state-space model lower the dimensionality of each state variable, and multiple modules run in parallel in a multi-core computing environment.

+## Acknowledgment
+MatcherNet was developped with support by the New Energy and Industrial Technology Development Organization (NEDO), Japan. and by Post-K application development for exploratory challenges from the MEXT, Japan.

 # How to install?
 The alpha version has been tested and released below: